emergenzeHack/ukrainehelp.emergenzehack.info/en/wiki.md

 where:

 * `--rm` removes the container when the execution terminates
-* `-v ${PWD}:/opt` mount the root folder in the `/opt` container folder
+* `-v ${PWD}:/opt` mounts the root folder in the `/opt` container folder
-* `-p` forward the host port 4000 to port 4000 of the container
+* `-p` forwards the host port 4000 to port 4000 of the container
 * `--name` name of the container
-* `-it` start the container in a interactive shell
+* `-it` start the container in an interactive shell

-During the start of the container, the ruby dependencies are installed `vendor/bundle` and the command `bundle exec jekyll serve` is executed.
+During the start of the container, the ruby dependencies are installed in `vendor/bundle` and the command `bundle exec jekyll serve` is executed.

 Now you are ready to start, write <http://127.0.0.1:4000> in your browser to see the website.

-Further information are on the [Docker](https://www.docker.com/) website.
+Further information is on the [Docker](https://www.docker.com/) website.

 ### Troubleshooting errors